-Our paving contractors are often asked by customers if they really have to wait until spring for a new asphalt driveway or parking lot.
-In general, it’s best to hold off on asphalt pavinguntil we’ve moved past winter.
+Customers often ask if they really have to wait until spring for aor parking lot.
+Our advice?
+It’s best to hold off on asphalt paving until we’ve moved past winter.

-We recommend asphalt paving in the spring once the snow melts.
+The earliest we recommend asphalt paving is mid to late spring once the snow melts.
 That way, you’ll have a better chance of unfrozen ground and dry weather conditions.
-While we understand you may be in a hurry to get a or parking lot, you’re better off waiting until the seasons change.
+While we understand you may be in a hurry to replace your asphalt parking lot or driveway, you’re better off waiting until the seasons change.

-It’s also important to understand that the same strategies we use to pave in July won’t necessarily produce the same results after the first snowfall.
+The same strategies we use to pave in July won’t necessarily produce the same results once the temperature drops.
 Temperature plays a huge role in being able to properly compact hot-mix asphalt, which affects lifespan.
-If you still want to go ahead with asphalt paving in winter, be sure to read our tips below.

-The weather conditions need to be dry during parking lot or driveway paving.
+The weather conditions need to be dry while paving an asphalt driveway or parking lot.
 This means it can’t be raining or snowing.
-The ground must also be completely dry, which rules out pouring asphalt immediately after rain or snowfall.
+The ground must also be completely dry, which rules out paving asphalt immediately after rain or snowfall.

 Just like with paving on frozen ground, the quality of asphalt is compromised when paved in the rain or snow.
 This is because temperature affects how well hot-mix asphalt is able to flow so it can be properly compacted.
 Proper asphalt compaction affects the lifespan of your newly paved surface.

 Since the weather can change quickly in Michigan, it’s important that parking lot and driveway pavers use their time efficiently.
-Asphalt paving in winter has its own unique challenges that require contractors who have prior experience with cold weather paving. will need to be able to get their crew and equipment over to the job site as soon as possible before the weather changes.
+Asphalt paving during the late fall or early spring has unique challenges that require contractors who have prior experience with cold weather paving. will need to be able to get their crew and equipment over to the job site as soon as possible before the weather changes.

-Our paving contractors in Grand Rapids MI are dedicated to helping you maintain the function and appearance of your asphalt driveway or parking lot year-round.
+Our paving contractors in Grand Rapids, MI, are dedicated to helping you maintain the function and appearance of your asphalt driveway or parking lot year-round.
 We offer a range of asphalt services to help you enjoy your paved surface for as long as possible.
-To learn more about asphalt paving in cold weather, call A-1 Asphalt Inc. at (800) 871-4401.
+To request a free estimate for asphalt paving, call A-1 Asphalt Inc. at (800) 871-4401.